jort-dev/advertisement-uploader/README.md

 ```shell
 venv\Scripts\activate
 ```
-On Linux, you need to have the following packages installed:
+On Linux, you may need to have the following packages installed:
 ```shell
 yay -S gobject-introspection
 ```